 How MQTT works?

 MQTT works under a publish and subscribe model which makes the protocol possible to transfer messages to one or more clients.
-There is no direct link between the clients (sender and receiver).
+It is a lightweight publish subscribe messaging transport because of its small code footprint & there is no direct link between the clients (sender and receiver).
 Therefore, the broker acts as a middleware between these clients.
 This protocol has a duplex communication (bidirectional).
 The client (sender) publishes messages on a topic and another client (receiver) is subscribed to the same topic to receive the messages in which the client (sender) publishing then.
 The publishers who send the messages and subscribers who receive the messages are MQTT clients.

 MQTT specification defines the data transfer between controlled devices and server applications.
-It keeps bandwidth requirements to a minimum, handles unreliable networks, requires little implementation effort for developers, and is therefore ideal for machine-to-machine (M2M) communication.
-The protocol defines three QoS (Quality of service) levels, Last WILL & Retained Message, Flexible Subscription pattern, and MQTT Security for the device connectivity via SSL/ TLS and the protocol defined Authentication.
+It keeps network bandwidth requirements to a minimum, handles unreliable networks, requires little implementation effort for developers, and is therefore ideal for machine-to-machine (M2M) communication.
+The protocol defines three QoS (Quality of service) levels, Last WILL & Retained Message delivery with retained flag set, Flexible Subscription pattern, and MQTT Security for the device connectivity via SSL/ TLS and the protocol defined Authentication with username and password.

 Central Message Broker

-MQTT Broker is a central server that acts as a data warehouse for all the messages to be transmitted between the clients / Devices.
+MQTT Broker is a central server that acts as a data warehouse for all the messages to be transmitted between the clients / Devices works as per MQTT protocol Oasis standard.
 Clients connect to the broker and subscries to the topics it requires to listen to for commands.
 Edge clients as well publish data when an event occurs on the sensors.

 The broker keeps track of the subscriptions and published data.
-Based on the QoS levels, Retention definition and clean sessions defined by the clients, the broker sends the data to the respective clients.
+Based on the QoS levels ( QoS 0, 1, 2 ), Retention definition and clean sessions defined by the clients, the broker sends the data to the respective clients.
 MQTT5 specification also defines the way the broker can handle the disconnection of clients and shared subscription.

 IoT Applications Development

-Two ways in building the IoT Application in MQTT.
+Two ways in building the IoT Application with MQTT protocol.